sjclemmy/noonan-site/readme.md

 * If you want to save these or share them with someone else using github, then push the new branch to the remote
 * if you want the changes to be on the master branch, then checkout master and merge your previous branch into master.
 * now push master to the remote.

+## Running the server.
+Open a command prompt (windows > command.exe), navigate to the `noonan-site` folder and run command `npm start`.
+This will start the node server.

+Open a web browser and navigate to http://localhost:3000 and you should be up and running.